Setting Up Your Own Self-Hosted NAS

 Software options for automation

-Bespoke choices are common.
-I favour ZFS for storage because snapshots, checksums and send/receive replication make automation simple and robust.
+I favour ZFS for storage because snapshots, checksums and send/receive replication make automation simpler and more reliable.
 For orchestration, use systemd timers or a container orchestrator like Docker Compose.
 Combine ZFS snapshots with periodic zfs send to a remote host for automated replication.

 Example toolchain: